forceedge01/behat-sql-extension/README.md

 ------------
 - 1: Added behat tests to self validate context, more unit tests to validate database params passed in by behat.yml and other sources.
 - 2: Revert index name from dbname to name as it isn't backwards compatible change.
+- 3: Allow both name or dbname to be passed in for consistency and backwards compatibility.

 Installation
 ------------